eclipse-sumo/sumo/docs/web/docs/Tools/Misc.md

 Additional options:

+- **--selection-file** restrict the generation to the edges mentioned in this selection file
 - **--output-file** define the output filename
 - **--probability** probability for an edge to receive a parkingArea
 - **--length** length required per parking space